DaytimeDev/GitWrist/README.md

 #### *Enable Developer Options*

 If you don't have developer options enabled, enable them by clicking the build number on your device about page numerous times until you get a message titled `"You are now a developer"`
+(Some watches this may be different and you enable developer options a different way)

 Go into the `Developer Options` of your device, turn *on* `ADB Debugging` if you can plug into your PC, use USB Debugging, otherwise just use Wireless *(Make sure you are on the same Wi-Fi network)*